SumoLogic/sumologic-documentation/docs/send-data/collect-from-other-data-sources/azure-blob-storage/index.md

 It is assumed that:

 * The Azure service updates the blob (adding new blocks) in small chunks and has been tested with block blobs.
-* Any JSON file in the JSON lines format that is uploaded into a storage account will result in JSON objects being extracted and sent to Sumo.
+* Any JSON file in the JSON lines format that is uploaded into a storage account will result in JSON objects being extracted and sent to Sumo Logic.
 * Log files have a file extension of .csv, .json, .blob, or .log.
   * In .csv files, it is assumed the delimiting character is a comma (,).
-The .csv files are converted to JSON and sent to Sumo.
+The .csv files are converted to JSON and sent to Sumo Logic.
-  * If the file is .json, the JSON objects are extracted and sent to Sumo.
+  * If the file is .json, the JSON objects are extracted and sent to Sumo Logic.
-  * If the file is .blob, the JSON objects are extracted and sent to Sumo.
+  * If the file is .blob, the JSON objects are extracted and sent to Sumo Logic.
-  * If the file is .log, log lines are sent to Sumo as is.
+  * If the file is .log, log lines are sent to Sumo Logic as is.
 :::

 For instructions, see [Collect Logs from Azure Blob Storage](collect-logs-azure-blob-storage.md).